-Bel Aire Senior Living in American Fork, UT recognizes the special needs of people with Alzheimer’s disease and other related memory impairments such as dementia.
+Bel Aire Senior Living in American Fork, UT recognizes the special needs of people with Alzheimer’s disease, dementia, and other related memory impairments.
 Our memory support staff are trained in providing individualized, compassionate care to meet the unique needs of those with more severe forms of dementia.
-Our services are focused firmly on the individual and on providing a safe, familiar, yet stimulating environment.
+Our services are focused on the individual and on providing a safe and familiar, yet stimulating environment.

 Our memory support staff are trained in providing individualized, compassionate care to meet the unique needs of those with severe forms of dementia.

 Bel Aire is also the only assisted living community that has the Dakim BrainFitnessTM cognitive learning system.
-Dakim transforms standardized neurological tests and exercises into richly produced, compelling and really fun brain stimulating games in six cognitive domains that seniors will want to play several times a week for years to come.
-Over 100 unique brain exercise types and thousands of individual exercises.
-Clinically proven to significantly improve memory and language abilities, while strengthening users’ attention, focus, and concentration.
+Dakim transforms standardized neurological tests and exercises into compelling and fun brain-stimulating games in six cognitive domains.
+Dakim provides new games daily that seniors will want to play again and again.
+Dakim BrainFitnessTM has been clinically proven to significantly improve memory and language abilities while strengthening users’ attention, focus, and concentration.

-We have witnessed that in spite of the effects of dementia related disease, the human connection we make with our residents will bring them comfort and more positive experiences.
+We have witnessed that in spite of the effects of a dementia-related disease, the human connection we make with our residents will bring them comfort and more positive experiences.

-Sensory therapy is focused on anything that effects one of the five senses (sight, hearing, smell, taste, and touch), in some ways it also relates to a sense of location and balance.
-Therapy to help in this area may use swimming, mazes, obstacle courses, constructional toys and building blocks.
-Hand and eye coordination can be improved with activities such as hitting a ball with a bat, popping bubbles, and throwing and catching balls, beanbags and balloons.
+Sensory therapy is focused on anything that affects one of the five senses (sight, hearing, smell, taste, and touch), in some ways it also relates to a sense of location and balance.
+Therapy to help in this area may use swimming, mazes, obstacle courses, constructional toys, and building blocks.
+Hand and eye coordination can be improved with activities such as hitting a ball with a bat, popping bubbles, and throwing and catching balls, beanbags, and balloons.
 Appropriate sensory stimulation will decrease agitation and aggression, calm restlessness, and successfully treat sleep disorders – which are all symptoms related to Alzheimer’s disease.

-People with Alzheimer’s disease can be soothed and calmed by beanies.
-With their comforting warmth, varied textures, and a size and weight similar to an infant or small pet, These products provide a calming effect and can reduce anxiety and agitation.
-A minute or two in the microwave and these furry friends provide two hours of heat and aroma therapy.
-A little time in the freezer and they are a comforting way to provide cold therapy
+People with Alzheimer’s disease can often be soothed and calmed by beanies.
+With their comforting warmth, varied textures, and size and weight similar to an infant or small pet; these products provide a calming effect and can reduce anxiety and agitation.
+A minute or two in the microwave and these furry friends provide two hours of heat and aromatherapy.
+A little time in the freezer and they are a comforting way to provide cold therapy.

-Long after most other memories have become inaccessible to a person in a more advanced stage of Alzheimer’s disease or some other progressive dementia, that person might remember songs from his or her past and even sing along with them.
+Long after most other memories have become inaccessible to a person in an advanced stage of Alzheimer’s disease or another form of dementia, that person might remember songs from his or her past and even sing along with them.
 People often report being surprised when their mother or father who doesn’t remember who they are, and yet, sings a familiar song without missing a word.
 It’s not just the stimulation caused by the memory of the song that is gratifying and therapeutic, but reminiscences are also conjured.
 With those reminiscences, emotions that became associated with the songs long ago are brought out and relived.
 It’s common for a song to elicit smiles, laughter, and even tears.

 Artistic and creative talents often remain strong long after Alzheimer’s disease has severely affected memory and other cognitive processes.
 The creation of art and the enjoyment of art are both viable and effective activities for people with dementia.
 The benefits derived from creative expression include reminiscence and memory stimulation, socialization, and a decrease in some or the undesirable behavioral aspects of the disease, including anxiety, apathy, and agitation.

-Dogs and pets of all kinds have become increasingly common in the treatment of individuals with dementia related disorders.
-Due to the anxiety that social situations can cause in dementia patients, they often avoid social situations altogether, including interacting with family and loved ones.
+Dogs and pets of all kinds have become increasingly common in the treatment of individuals with dementia-related disorders.
+Due to the anxiety that social situations can cause dementia patients, they often avoid social situations altogether, including interacting with family and loved ones.
 We also use pet therapy to help our Alzheimer’s residents to improve their social, emotional, or cognitive functioning.